edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 1. *In your newly created folder and HTML file, set up an HTML file with the proper structure (located below).*

-2. Open up the whole folder with Sublime Text
+2. *Open up the whole folder with Sublime Text by dragging the folder into Sublime Text*

 3. *code the below out.*